CEMPD/VERDI/doc/User_Manual/VerdiUserManual_1.6.0_alpha.md

 The **scatter plot** shows the relationship between two formulas using dots ([Figure 10‑17](#Figure10-17)).
 Specify the formulas using the dialog box that comes up before the plot is displayed ([Figure 10‑18](#Figure10-18)).
 The current time step and layer can be adjusted using the spinner controls above the plot.
 The data from a scatter plot may be exported by selecting the **File** menu option and then selecting Export data.
 If your dataset has more than one layer or time step, a popup window (see [Figure 10‑19](#Figure10-19)) allows you to specify whether you want to export the data for the current layer, or for all layers, and for the current time step, or for all time steps.
 Specify the time and layer ranges, and then click the **OK** button.
 A Save popup dialog box appears.
 Navigate to the directory in which you want to save this file and enter a file name with a .csv extension.
 The CSV file will be comma-delimited, and will contain the following columns of data: layer, time step, *x*-axis formula, *y*-axis formula.
 You can open this file in a spreadsheet program if your data does not contain too many rows (e.g., 65,536 or 1,048,576 depending upon version of Microsoft Excel).

 <a id=Figure10-17></a>
 Figure 10‑17.
-Scatter Plot
+Scatter Plot<br>
 <img src="media/image042.png"/>

 <a id=Figure10-18></a>
 Figure 10‑18.
-Scatter Plot Dialog Box
+Scatter Plot Dialog Box<br>
 <img src="media/image043.png"/>

 <a id=Figure10-19></a>
 Figure 10‑19.
-Scatter Plot Export Data into a CSV file
+Scatter Plot Export Data into a CSV file<br>
 <img src="media/image044.png"/>

 Contour Plot